 In addition to continuing to develop interdisciplinary majors, minors, and courses related to human intelligence and behavior, MindCORE sponsors summer research opportunities for undergraduate students.
 Faculty are incentivized to mentor these students by receiving support for their research program and a faculty stipend.
 Current offerings include:

 - Undergraduate Summer Fellowship in Interdisciplinary Mind and Brain Studies.
 This program offers up to ten Penn undergraduates the opportunity to do research with Penn faculty.
-As part of this ten-week experience, participants receive a $3,500 salary stipend for their research work with a faculty mentor, and a “boot camp” experience in R software.
-Applications for the summer 2019 program will open to Penn students in December.
+As part of this ten-week experience, participants receive a $3,500 salary stipend for their research work with a faculty mentor, and a “boot camp” experience in MATLAB and R software.

 - Undergraduate Summer Workshop.
-This program is open to undergraduate students at any college or university with a strong interest in social and decision sciences and/or language science.
+This 2-week summer intensive program is open to undergraduate students at any college or university with a strong interest in social and decision sciences and/or language science.
 Participants receive free room and board, plus a travel stipend.
-Dr. Thompson-Schill is the Faculty Director and Coren Apicella, Assistant Professor in the Department of Psychology, is Program Director.